taiyangie/taiyangie/README.md

-### Hi there 👋
+### 👋 Hi there

-[![Linkedin Badge](https://img.shields.io/badge/-sunnyxli-blue?style=flat&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/sunnyxli/)](https://www.linkedin.com/in/sunnyxli/)

 Intro: I'm Sunny Li, a sophomore civil engineer at Duke University!
 Welcome to my GitHub.

+### 📫 Reach me at

+[![Linkedin Badge](https://img.shields.io/badge/-sunnyxli-blue?style=flat&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/sunnyxli/)](https://www.linkedin.com/in/sunnyxli/)

 <!--
 **taiyangie/taiyangie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.